sari-Yona/ApartmentProject.server/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Contact

-For questions or support, please contact [your-email@example.com].
+For questions or support, please contact sari100375@gmail.com.